Large fluctuations and transport properties of the L\'evy-Lorentz gas: Main results of the paper and discussion

 \subsection{Annealed fluctuations and annealed moments}

 Our study begins with the large fluctuations of the particle displacement averaged over the environments.
-The L\'evy-Lorentz gas model fulfills a pretty obvious left-right symmetry, which is stated by the following lemma whose formal proof is provided in section \ref{proof_simmetria}.
-This symmetry allows us to restrict to positive fluctuations. \begin{lemma} $-X_t\stackrel[]{\PP}{=}X_t$ for every $t>0$, meaning that for all $t>0$ and $x\in\Rl$
+The L\'evy-Lorentz gas model fulfills a pretty obvious left-right symmetry, which is described by the following lemma whose formal proof is omitted because straightforward .
+This symmetry allows us to restrict to positive fluctuations. \begin{lemma} $\{-X_t\}_{t\in\Rl_{\ge 0}}$ and $\X$ share the same finite-dimensional distributions under the law $\PP$. \end{lemma}